MarkClinton/pga-score/README.md

 ||Click Restart Game button|Users name should persist on restart| Pass |
 ||Click Start New Game button|Users name should reset on new game| Pass |

+- ### Sandbox Testing
+  - Initial prototyping for this project started out in the [PGA Score Testing](https://github.com/MarkClinton/pga-score-testing) repository.
+I used this "sandbox" repo to test ideas and functionality.
+Once happy with a basic level of functionality I took what I learnt and applied it to a new repository which is now the PP2 project [PGA Score](https://github.com/MarkClinton/pga-score?tab=readme-ov-file).
+The goal of that repository was work quickly to see what functionality I can come up with.
+The testing repository does not follow best practices.
+In hindsight, I should have followed a regular commit cadence with this testing repository so as I could go back to when needed and test different versions.

 - ### Compatibility Testing
   - Chrome Desktop Version 126.0.6478.127